muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 .. code-block:: python

-    from telethon import TelegramClient, connection
+    from wuyusile import TelegramClient, connection
     #   we need to change the connection ^^^^^^^^^^

     client = TelegramClient(